ibaltopoulos/quant-intro/angularjs.md

 ### Creating a controller
 A controller is registered with one of the applications modules.

-1) Start by defining the IIFE to wrap around the entire contents of the controller.
+1) **Define a surrounding IIFE.** Start by defining the IIFE to wrap around the entire contents of the controller.
     ```
     (function() {
         // Code goes here